Blog: Patek Rolex

-In one of those strange occurrences that happen sometimes, two correspondents almost simultaneously sent me details of lady's wristwatches with “Patek Rolex” engraved on the movements that I had never seen before.
+In one of those strange occurrences that happen sometimes, within the same week two correspondents sent me details of lady's wristwatches with “Patek Rolex” engraved on the movements that I had never seen before.
 The image here shows one of these watches in a gold plated case, which my correspondent kindly sent to me so that I could have a close look at it and take photographs.
-The other watch had a hallmarked 9 carat gold case, which is shown further down on the page, but I could not get good quality images of that watch.
+The other watch had a hallmarked 9 carat gold case, which is shown further down on the page, but I could not get good quality images of the watch.

-Watches with fake Rolex markings turn up regularly, I see a lot, but the engraving on these movements is better than the cack-handed efforts that most fakers manage; it is quite well done.
-And the 9 carat gold case has a Rolex registered sponsor's mark which cannot be a fake; the sponsor's mark shows that Rolex sent in this case to the assay office to be hallmarked so, if the case is original to the watch, then that would raise an interesting question.
+Watches with fake Rolex markings turn up regularly, but the engraving on these movements is better than the cack-handed efforts of most fakers; it is quite well done.
+The 9 carat gold case has a Rolex registered sponsor's mark which cannot be a fake; the sponsor's mark shows that Rolex sent in this case to the assay office to be hallmarked so, if the case is original to the watch, then that would raise an interesting question.
 But (spoiler alert) I am sure that these watches have nothing to do with Rolex and that the one with the 9 carat gold case is a marriage.

-A bit of searching discovers that there are more than the two examples that my correspondents wrote to me about.
+A bit of searching discovers that there are more than the four examples that my correspondents wrote to me about.
 It turns out that there are quite a few of these Patek Rolex ladies' watches about; all very similar, with identical Fontainemelon movements and dating from around the 1920s or 1930s.
 They mostly seem to be in North America, and most have rolled gold or gold plated cases.
-I have seen two more on Watchuseek, and another correspondent told me that about 20 years ago a dealer in vintage Rolexes he knew in Toronto had two or three uncased movements engraved like this.
+I have seen two more on Watchuseek, and another correspondent told me that about 20 years ago a dealer in vintage Rolexes he knew in Toronto had two or three uncased movements with the same Patek Rolex engraving.

 The large scale faking of Rolex watches is a more recent thing.
 I am not sure when it started, but I am sure it is a post-war thing, and that it is principally of men's watches.
 Even today ladies' watches are very little faked compared to men's.
 During the years before the war when these watches seem to have been made there were not so many fakes; Rolex was a much less well known name, especially in North America where these watches seem to have originated.
 So it seems unlikely that someone would go to the trouble of faking Rolex watches in North America before the war - in which case, could they be genuine?
 I don't think so, but let's look at the evidence in detail so that you can form your own opinion.